-Since its founding in 1831, Xavier University has produced and supported thousands of Veterans, many of whom paid the ultimate price in defense of our nation.
-The Student Veterans Center strives to provide the current Student Veterans and military affiliated students of Xavier University a safe, studious, and recreational setting.
-Located on campus at the Conaton Learning Commons in room 529, the Student Veterans Center offers Student Veterans and military affiliated students a space of their own.
+Since its founding in 1831, Xavier University has produced and supported thousands of veterans, many of whom paid the ultimate price in defense of our nation.
+The Veteran and Military Family Center strives to provide the current student veterans and military affiliated students of Xavier University a safe, studious, and recreational setting.
+Located on campus at the Conaton Learning Commons in room 529, the Veteran and Military Family Center offers student veterans and military affiliated students a space of their own.

 The Center provides students the ideal place to unwind, connect with fellow student veterans and military affiliated students, and to access the myriad resources the staff make available on a personalized basis.
-The Student Veteran Center has comfortable space for relaxing, desks for coursework, computers and printers available for use, as well as a conference room and offices for group projects.
+The Veteran and Military Family Center has comfortable space for relaxing, desks for coursework, computers and printers available for use, as well as a conference room and offices for group projects.

-The Student Veterans Center has multiple resources available to both Student Veterans and military affiliated students including financial aid and planning, academic advising, and career coaching.
+The Veteran and Military Family Center has multiple resources available to both student veterans and military affiliated students including financial aid and planning, academic advising, and career coaching.

-The Xavier University Student Veterans Center provides unparalleled personalized support to enhance the educational experience of military affiliated students that results in unconditional success in the classroom and beyond.
+The Xavier University Veteran and Military Family Center provides unparalleled personalized support to enhance the educational experience of veteran and military affiliated students that results in unlimited success in the classroom and beyond.

-Xavier University is the National Center of Excellence for Student Veterans Centers and is in the top 1% of Military-Affiliated programs in the Nation.
+Xavier University is recognized as a National Center of Excellence for Veteran and Military Family support and is in the top 1% of Veteran programs in the Nation.
 Military affiliated students comprise 10% of the student population and are exceeding all University standards for success while in school and after graduation.
-Military affiliated students have access to modern facilities and infrastructure, full-time benefits career counselors and a mentorship program that enhances their experience at Xavier and facilitates success within the values of the Jesuit tradition
+Military affiliated students have access to a professional mentorship program and a dedicated alumni network that enhances their experience at Xavier and facilitates success within the values of the Jesuit tradition.

 General Michael X. Garrett